The Redsky 5e Kickstarter is Over, but It's Not Too Late To Late Pledge!

 Multi-formed, enigmatic, and diligent in their efforts.
 Known as Qet among themselves, their cultures embody the element Earth.

 Sharing some traits with plants and fungus, the nongendered Sporespawn are grown to have varying features according to the needs of their society.
 Their bioforms can have tools for appendages, multiple arms or legs, and a large range of physiques.
 Once a single linked hive mind, the Sporespawn are now fractured and facing threats from all sides in the Hive Halls.
-The most notable threat is the ravenous mechanical golems gaining ground by the hour.
+The most notable threat are the ravenous mechanical Brass Automata gaining ground by the hour.

-Tohol is the home of The Everborn, who strives to return all Sporespawn into 'her' consciousness.
-Ikhish is a strongly independent Hall and the sight of many technological advances.
-Unrul is in the grips of an authoritarian leader that demands submission in the wake of a deadly plague.
+Tohol is the home of The Everborn, a successor hive mind who strive to return all Sporespawn into their consciousness.
+The Freespawn of Ikhish is a strongly independent Hall and the site of many technological advances.
+The Awakened of Unrul are in the grips of an authoritarian leader that demands submission in the wake of a deadly plague.
 It is uncommon to see Sporespawn in foreign regions.

 "Together, we triumph.
 Unconquered, unbroken."